-Sometimes it takes diligence, perseverance and patience to finally find the best path for antiques research.
+Sometimes it takes diligence, perseverance, and patience to finally find the best path for antique research.
 But learning to be an antiques detective can be quite rewarding, once you get a few online basics under your belt.

 Use a magnifying glass or jeweler's loupe if needed, but don't overlook a mark.
 Even cryptic symbols can provide major clues.

 Using a guide, like Kovel's New Dictionary of Marks for Pottery and Porcelain, another specialty guide whether in print or online, will help you determine who made the piece and when the mark was used.
 There are also several guides to marks listed here on The Spruce pertaining to pottery and porcelain, jewelry, and old silver.
 Then you can do an online search to learn even more about the particular manufacturer.